DiceDB/dice/docs/src/content/docs/tutorials/url-shortener.md

 ---
-title: "Building a URL Shortner"
+title: "Building a URL Shortener"
-description: "Create a simple URL Shortner using DiceDB Go SDK."
+description: "Create a simple URL Shortener using DiceDB Go SDK."
 ---

 This tutorial guides you through creating a URL shortener using DiceDB, a key-value store, with Go.
 We’ll set up endpoints to generate short URLs and redirect them to the original URLs.